 A value of Smarty::CACHING_LIFETIME_SAVED tells Smarty to use the

-just before fetching the template to have granular control over when that particular cache expires.
-See alsoisCached()
+$cache_lifetimevalue at the time the cache was generated.
+This way you can set the$cache_lifetimejust before fetching the template to have granular control over when that particular cache expires.
+See alsoisCached(). -

 If